About the Group

 All involved customers will be encouraged and supported to take advantage of the Tenant Participation Advisory Service (TPAS) training seminars, round table discussions and the wealth of information available to members.

 We will also be able to provide support and advice to help you access the training you need.

-You will be asked to attend a minimum of four meetings per year (either online or in-person).
+You will be asked to attend a minimum of 6 meetings per year (either online or in-person).

-Customers from Places for People Scotland, Chorus Homes, Cotman Housing, Derwent Living, Places for People Homes and Living Plus are welcome to apply to be a member of the National Building Safety group.
+Customers from Places for People Scotland, Chorus Homes, Cotman Housing, Derwent Living, Places for People Homes and Living Plus are welcome to apply to be a member of a local customer involvement group.

 Unfortunately, we cannot consider your application if:

 - We are taking legal action against you, or you are in a legal dispute with Places for People or any of the subsidiary companies within the Group.

 - You are employed by Places for People or any of the subsidiary companies.

 This role is a voluntary position, and you may be entitled to claim any reasonable out of pocket expenses related to your involvement activities in line with our Expenses Policy.

 Membership will be reviewed on an annual basis.